-There is no cure for the common cold.
-Symptoms may last from 7-14 days, and then they will subside by themselves.
+The common cold has no cure but you can relieve symptoms.
+Symptoms may last from 7-14 days, and will subside by themselves.

-These self-care methods are for a mild to moderate sore throat lasting one to two days, with no fever present.
+For a mild to moderate sore throat lasting one to two days, with no fever present:

-- Soothe a sore throat with ice chips, sore throat spray, or lozenges (do not give lozenges to young children).
+- Use ice chips, throat spray, or lozenges (do not give lozenges to young children).

-- Take acetaminophen, ibuprofen or naproxen to relieve pain or fever (read about what is safe to give your child).
+- Take acetaminophen, ibuprofen or naproxen (read about what is safe to give your child).

-- Gargle with warm salt water every 2-3 hours as needed.
+- Gargle warm salt water every two to three hours as needed.
 Put half a teaspoon of salt into eight ounces of water.

-The sore throat is often more severe and persists.
-Strep throat symptoms are usually more sever than symptoms and may include the following:
+The sore throat is more severe and persists.
+Symptoms may include:

 - Sudden sore throat